submission instructions

 1.3:

-Maple HW instruction page (above), then try the MAPLE direction field
+Maple HW instruction page, then try the Maple direction field

 two appropriate initial data points [Hint: notice that the y-axis

 crossing points are integers!]
-Then include the solution curves for all the initial data points of
+Then include all the initial data points of

 the red dots (some half-integer values); this is also described on p.29